muzanxdem/SA-Transformer/README.md

 ## Overview

-This directory contains a **Transformer-based** implementation for sentiment analysis, completely separate from the MLP architecture in `SAAssignment2025/SA/`.
+This directory contains a **Transformer-based** implementation for sentiment analysis.
 The Transformer model treats each feature in the tabular data as a token in a sequence, leveraging self-attention mechanisms to learn complex feature interactions.

 ## Architecture